folletto95/meshspy/README.md

 streaming data from the serial port to the configured MQTT topic.
-When the `SEND_ALIVE_ON_START` environment variable is set to `true`, the service also sends a `MeshSpy Alive` message on the configured MQTT topic and to the node itself using `meshtastic-go --sendtext`, so other components can detect that the service is running and nodes are reached.
+When the `SEND_ALIVE_ON_START` environment variable is set to `true`, the service also sends a `MeshSpy Alive` message on the configured MQTT topic and to the node itself using `meshtastic-go message send -m`, so other components can detect that the service is running and nodes are reached.